 Importantly, it will also strengthen the overall AML/CFT system.
-For example, real estate agents may detect ‘red flags’ that banks and other financial service providers who interact with the same clients might not pick up, because you may have more information about the people and funds involved.
+For example, a real estate agent may detect ‘red flags’ that might not be picked up by banks or other financial service providers who interact with the same customers.
+That’s because you may have more information about the people or funds involved in a particular transaction.

 The greater the AML/CFT risks your business faces, the more you’ll have to do to manage these risks.
-A small firm with long-term local clients will likely have fewer obligations under the AML/CFT Act than a large firm with clients around the world.
+A small firm with long-term local clients may have fewer risks than a large firm with clients around the world.

 Initially, you’ll have to: